CS-433/ml-project-2-genelipids/README.md

 - pycaret[full]
 - tables
 - sklearn
+- tensorflow
+- keras

 ## Images
 ### Points Measurement Image
 <a id="points-image">![Points Measurement Image](images/points_measure.png)</a>

 *Figure 1.
-Points where ipid abundances (larger, red) and gene expression (smaller, blue) were measured.
+Points where lipid abundances (larger, red) and gene expression (smaller, blue) were measured.
 The y_ccf and z_ccf coordinates from `[5, 6]` segment were utilized to generate this representation, while the x_ccf coordinate was disregarded.*